We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Minnesota is an “at-will”employment state.
 That means that your employer can fire you for any reason or no reason at all – even a stupid, incorrect, unfair, or unethical reason – provided that it’s not an illegal reason.

 Employers can – and often do – make mistakes or bad business decisions when they terminate employees.
-Even if an employer’s actions are unfair, unethical, or bad business, the employer hasn’t broken the law unless they make an employment decision such as termination for an illegal reason.
-Sometimes, employment lawyers refer to these claims as “wrongful termination” claims.
-We mainly use “wrongful termination” as shorthand for clients – most of the illegal reasons for termination that form the basis for a lawsuit are discrimination, retaliation, or whistleblowing.
+Even if your employer’s actions are unfair, unethical, or bad business, your employer hasn’t broken the law unless they make an employment decision such as termination for an illegal reason.
+Sometimes, Minnesota employment lawyers refer to these claims as “wrongful termination” claims.
+We mainly use “wrongful termination” as shorthand for clients – most of the illegal reasons for termination that form the basis for a lawsuit are: discrimination, retaliation, and whistleblowing.

 There are several illegal reasons for termination:

 Even if you haven’t been terminated, you may still have an employment claim against your employer for hostile work environment.
 This claim is frequently misunderstood, though.
 It’s not enough to bring a lawsuit to state that your boss or employer is mean to you, doesn’t treat you right, or doesn’t do things the way you think they should be done.
 Rather, in order to have a legal claim, the hostile work environment must be based on discrimination.